Amin Ahmed Chowdhury: After military retirement

 Chowdhury held various coveted posts in the government.
 He was appointed chairman of Retired Armed Forces Officers Welfare Organization (RAOWA).
-Amin also played as pivotal and pioneering role in raising local fund from Bangladeshi expatriates from all walks of life, arranging grants and loans from the Government of Bangladesh and obtaining approvals from governments of Oman.
+Amin also played as pivotal and pioneering role in raising local fund from Bangladeshi expatriates from all walks of life, arranging grants and loans from the government of Bangladesh and obtaining approvals from governments of Oman.

-During his tenure as Ambassador of Bangladesh to Oman he established Bangladesh School Muscat for the Bangladeshi community children's who are residing in Oman.
+During his tenure as ambassador of Bangladesh to Oman he established Bangladesh School Muscat for the Bangladeshi community children's who are residing in Oman.
 He also contributed in strengthening the brotherly ties between Oman and Bangladesh along with his contribution for the welfare of expatriate Bangladeshis was well acclaimed by the government of Oman.

-Government of Oman conferred him with the title 'Al Numan', a prestigious civil order by the Government of Oman.
+The government of Oman conferred him with the title 'Al Numan', a prestigious civil order by the Government of Oman.
 Amin was also acclaimed as security analyst and columnist of leading local and international skills in talk shows of different TV channels on contemporary issues.